MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable this setting or leave it unset, external extensions are allowed to be installed.

-External extensions and their installation are documented at ./microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.
+External extensions and their installation are documented [here](/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options).

   #### Supported features: